-- 9.5 The means for shutting down the reactor shall consist of at least two diverse systems. - 9.6 At least one of the two systems shall, on its own, be capable of quickly27 rendering the nuclear reactor sub critical by an adequate margin from operational states and in design basis accidents, on the assumption of a single failure.
+- 9.6 The means for shutting down the reactor shall consist of at least two diverse systems. - 9.7 At least one of the two systems shall, on its own, be capable of quickly33 rendering the nuclear reactor sub critical by an adequate margin from operational states and in design basis accidents, on the assumption of a single failure. - 9.8 Sub-criticality shall be ensured and sustained: - in the reactor after reactor shutdown during normal operation and anticipated operational occurrences, as long as needed; - in the reactor, after a transient period (if any) following a design basis accident 34 ; - for fuel storage during normal operation, anticipated operational occurrences, and design basis conditions.